 When the trial court denies a stay of execution without any security or upon partial security in an order which states its reasons and which is served upon the appellant by the trial clerk, the appellant may file a motion with the appellate court to proceed without any or full security.
 This motion must be filed within 30 days after service of the notice of the trial court's order and must be accompanied by the papers filed in the trial court seeking leave and a copy of the trial court's reason for its actions.
+The service of the trial court's reason for its actions.

 Notwithstanding the prior discussion, the Tennessee Rules of Civil Procedure provide that in exceptional cases trial courts have the power to stay proceedings on any terms or conditions that it deems proper.
-Appellate courts have similar authority.
+17 Appellate courts have similar authority.
+16

 Stays regarding Tenn.
 R. App.
 P. 9(a) "appeals by permission" are governed by Tenn.
 R. Civ.
 P. 62.09, under which the trial judge may stay enforcement of its own judgment upon terms as to bond or otherwise as it deems proper.
 If the court, upon written motion, refuses to grant a stay of an interlocutory order but has permitted an interlocutory appeal, appellate review of this denial may be had by filing a motion for review in the appropriate appellate court having jurisdiction.
 If the trial court not only refuses to stay an interlocutory order but further refuses to allow a Rule 9 appeal by permission, a Rule 10 "extraordinary appeal by permission" may be applied for and, if granted, may be accompanied by a stay order.
+20 amount less than that ordinarily set.
+In ruling on such a motion, the trial court may consider all appropriate factors including, but not limited to, the appealing party's financial condition and the amount of his insurance coverage, if any.
+If the motion is granted, the party may obtain a stay by giving such security as the court deems proper.

 Tenn.
 R. App.
-P. Rule 7(a), as amended in 2006, governs "Stays of Injunction Pending Appeal."
+P. Rule 7(a), as amended in 2006, 21 governs "Stays of Injunction Pending Appeal."